Bachelor of Arts in Italian Studies

 - To prepare students to read, write and speak Italian with proficiency.

-- To offer knowledge of the social, literary, and cultural history of Italy.
+- To offer knowledge of the literary, cultural and social history of Italy.

-- To train students in the skills of research, analysis, and critical thinking.
+- To endow students with skills in research, analysis and critical thinking.

 - To provide the tools to experience directly, interact with, and appreciate the Italian culture.